What are EDI Tools?

 Among the many features offered by vendors of EDI integration tools, you’ll find that very few have everything you need to be successful today.
 Some claim they’re ideal for transferring documents automatically or reducing manual intervention, but few speak to enabling your operations to scale as your business needs change.

 Truly robust EDI systems can automatically transmit EDI documents, as well as transform data to an internal format that can be ingested into your internal applications, like your accounting solution, or your ERP, TMS, or WMS system.
-Another benefit many of the more established EDI tools vendors may offer is reconfigured EDI templates & pre-built maps.
+Another benefit many of the more established EDI tools vendors may offer is a reconfigured EDI interface with templates & pre-built maps.
 Frankly, there are so many individual capabilities to consider, it’s forever difficult to know whether you’ve selected what you need to achieve the complete solution you want.

 G2’s industry site presents a fairly comprehensive list of standard EDI features you’d expect, but here too, it’s just a laundry list.